sitetester/scala-http-framework/README.md

 Based on Java sockets, Http Server is started on configured port.
 It handles each client in separate thread.

 There is framework library added.
 It parses plain HTTP request from CURL.
-Code needs to be cleaned.
-This would be a continuous process as things become more clear with passage of time.

-Currently there are some empty classes provided.
-They will be functional later.

 Features:
-- Routes are based on ScalaRoute.
+- Routes are based on custom ScalaRoute class
 - Views are loading with passed params
 - Request/Response objects are functional.
 We can see each one's functionality in their respective classes.
-- Unit tests added
+- Unit tests added for Routing, Templating & Controller(s)
-- Db access is provided
+- Db access is provided through custom QueryBuilder class
 - Templating is functional along with basic filters and functions